 1. Get an unbelievable caffeine fix with the return of Glasgow Coffee Festival

 Ready to drift away from all your worries?
-Well, hang tight as Fever have the solution with this ferry impressive candlelight concert returning to Glasgow this May 5.
-Hop on board the splendid ship, the Glenlee, for a night at the movies.
-There will be some truly magical performances at this floating candlelight concert, where you’ll hear classic soundtracks from some of your favourite films streaming merrily from the bow to the stern and beyond.
-Prepare to be taken into the clouds with these movie soundtrack masterpieces!
+Well, hang tight as Fever have the solution with this super impressive candlelight Spring concert returning to Glasgow this May 31.
+Oran Mor is getting decked in colourful blooms and candles, where a string quartet is going to perform everyone’s favourite hits from Coldplay and Imagine Dragons.
+Prepare to be taken into the clouds with these masterpieces!
 Book your tickets here.

 5. Attend a Mexican-themed ceilidh this Cinco de Mayo